hqian1035/simple-blockchain/README.md

 # Blockchain in nodejs
-# one node with multiple websocket
+# one node with multiple websockets
 # wallet, transactions, block and chain implemented
 # using pow